bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 **ThreadStackSize** is the stack size used by Java applications, which can be set with '-Xss' JVM option.
 **VMThreadStackSize** is the [native method stack size](https://docs.oracle.com/javase/specs/jvms/se21/html/jvms-2.html#jvms-2.5.6).
 It can be set with `-XX:VMThreadStackSize` JVM option.

-Here is the output of execution above on some Java / Os / architecture combinations:
+Below is the output of execution above on some Java / Os / architecture combinations:
 <div class="table600 center-table"></div>

 |                         | **8.0.397** | **11.0.21** | **17.0.9** | **21.0.1** |